izimio/P7_OpenClassrooms_Groupomania/backend/README.md

     }
   }
   ```
+  Inside the terminal write the following command.
+`sequelize db:create *YOUR DB NAME*`
+--
  At this point, inside the /backend folder create a file called `.env` and just as before copy past the followings code inside of it, replacing the values with your informations
  ---